zteoh/choretracker-react-starter/README.md

     ```

     Run the tests again and see that another test passes.
+In case you don't believe the test is actually passing, try removing an element from the intended array specified in the child tests file and watch the test fail until you add that item back in.

 5. Add a scope to the `Child` model to only return active children: